LouisBarranqueiro/hexo-algoliasearch/README.md

 #### Actions

-Actions give you the ability to process value of a field before indexation.
+Actions give you the ability to process value of a fields before indexation.

 ##### List of actions :

 - **strip** : strip HTML.
 It can be useful for excerpt and content value

 ##### Example